What is Blepharoplasty?

 Upper eyelid blepharoplasty is used to remove either excessive skin and/or fat from the upper eyelid area of patients.
 Doing so helps create a more open eye for the patient to see from, can provide enough lid crease for patients to apply makeup, and can showcase the eyes and make them look less tired.

-Chicago plastic surgeon Dr. Shah hides the incision within the upper eyelid crease and uses a particular type of suture technique to help decrease the likelihood of milia ( a common bump seen after blepharoplasty).
-Some patients can have this procedure performed in the office depending on which type of blepharoplasty the are seeking.
+Chicago plastic surgeon Dr. Shah hides the incision within the upper eyelid crease and uses a particular type of suture technique to help decrease the likelihood of milia (a common bump seen after blepharoplasty).
+Some patients can have this procedure performed in the office depending on which type of blepharoplasty in Chicago the are seeking.

 Lower Eyelid Blepharoplasty